Most notices have a 30-day deadline — act fast

 About Section 156 Demand Notice in Mamit

-Section 156 Demand Notice covers the end-to-end process of dealing with income tax notices and related proceedings, and is one of the most-demanded services in Mamit's tax practice landscape.
-To understand why this service is so valuable, it helps to know what the Income Tax Department is doing on its side.
-Over the past decade, the Department has invested heavily in technology: the Compliance Management Centralised Processing Centre (CMCPC) at Mysuru processes returns and issues automated intimations; the Annual Information Statement (AIS) consolidates every financial transaction reported by banks, registrars, brokers, and other institutions; the Risk Management System (RMS) algorithmically flags returns for scrutiny; and the Faceless Assessment Scheme assigns cases randomly to officers across India for unbiased adjudication.
-For a Mamit taxpayer, this means notices can come from anywhere — your case may be assessed by an officer in Mumbai, Hyderabad, or any other unit, all via the e-proceedings portal.
-Our Section 156 Demand Notice service is designed to navigate this digital-first landscape efficiently.
-We handle the full journey: receiving the notice, analysing it, gathering documents from you, reconciling data with AIS/26AS, drafting a legally robust reply, e-filing within deadline, attending video-conference hearings, dealing with show-cause notices and proposed adjustments, and finally getting the assessment closed — ideally without any addition to your declared income, or with the smallest possible addition that we can justify.
-For more serious cases requiring appeal, we manage CIT(A), ITAT, High Court, and Supreme Court proceedings as well.
-Fee range for Mamit: ₹5,000 – ₹50,000.
-Timeframe: 30 days – 2 years. easevalue advisors brings 15+ years of dedicated practice and a 99+% positive outcome rate.
+Section 156 Demand Notice covers the end-to-end process of dealing with income tax notices — one of the most-demanded services in Mamit's tax practice landscape.
+The Income Tax Department has invested heavily in technology: the Annual Information Statement (AIS) consolidates every financial transaction reported by banks, registrars, brokers, and other institutions; the Risk Management System algorithmically flags returns for scrutiny; and the Faceless Assessment Scheme assigns cases randomly to officers across India.
+For a Mamit taxpayer, your case may be assessed by an officer anywhere — all via the e-proceedings portal.
+Our Section 156 Demand Notice service navigates this digital-first landscape: receiving the notice, analysing it, gathering documents, reconciling AIS/26AS data, drafting a legally robust reply, e-filing within deadline, attending video-conference hearings, and getting the assessment closed without addition.
+For serious cases, we manage CIT(A), ITAT (Guwahati bench), Gauhati High Court (Aizawl Bench), and Supreme Court proceedings.
+Fee range: ₹5,000 – ₹50,000.
+Timeframe: 30 days – 2 years.

 Why Mamit Taxpayers